The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The Bayon is also known as the temple of faces for the 216 serene faces sculpted on its towers.
 Initially, the faces were believed to represent the four-headed Brahma, the Hindu God of Creation.
 It was later established that the faces belong to Lokeshwara or Avalokiteshvara, the bodhisattva of compassion.
 There are a dozen or more faces visible from any vantage point at the temple.
 The face of Avalokiteshvara was modeled after Jayavarman VII himself.

 Most Khmer kings were Hindus belonging to the Shaivite (worship of Shiva) tradition, though Vishnu was also revered by the Khmer people.
-Jayavarman VII’s adoption of Buddhism as his faith and the state religion resulted in a shift from the Hindu iconography to Buddhist iconography in Angkorian construction.
+Jayavarman VII’s adoption of Buddhism as his faith and the state religion resulted in a shift from Hindu iconography to Buddhist iconography in Angkorian construction.

 The architecture of the Bayon was a definitive political statement about the widespread conversion of the Khmer people from Hinduism to Mahayana Buddhism.
 Although the Bayon was a Buddhist temple, other Gods were also worshipped.
 Separate shrines were dedicated to Vishnu and Shiva, while countless other deities were worshipped.

 The Hindu restoration of the Khmer empire began around 1243 AD after the death of Jayavarman VII’s grandson, Jayavarman VIII.
-He was devout Shaivite and was responsible for the large-scale destruction of Buddhist images and the reestablishment of Hindu icons that had been converted to Buddhism under his predecessor’s reign.
+He was a devout Shaivite and was responsible for the large-scale destruction of Buddhist images and the re-establishment of Hindu icons that had been converted to Buddhism under his predecessor’s reign.

 A 12-foot-tall statue of the Buddha at the Bayon was cast to the bottom of a nearby well under Jayavarman VII.
 A statue of the main idol, a seated Buddha sheltered under the hoods of the snake Mucalinda, was discovered in a pit under the main shrine during conservation efforts when the temple was rediscovered.